Botanical Information

 Historical and Traditional Uses

-• Used in European folk medicine as a lymphatic cleanser and diuretic.
+- Used in European folk medicine as a lymphatic and kidney tonic.

 Constituents